 - Simply select corresponding rows and double click on the lower border of any of the row headers in the selection.

 - As expected, we can see the height of all selected rows is adjusted according to the cell contents.

-3. Adjust Row to a Specific Height to Fit Text in Excel
+3. Adjusting Row to a Specific Height in Excel to Fit Text

 You can set the height of the row manually too.
 See the following steps to do the operation.